TorgoTorgo/Ghidra-App-Bundle/README.md

 examples of Python3, NodeJS, and other scripts.
 You may have some issues with python2 scripts, but the 2to3 tool can solve many of these.

+Note that at the time of writing, [Graal's Python3 support is not sufficient for most packages](https://github.com/oracle/graalpython/issues/228) and some language features, such as asyncio, are not supported.
+It might still be useful to have things such as type hints and fstrings however.